 Electronic Data Interchange is now the most popular and widely used communication method for businesses.
 From small enterprises to large corporations, almost all organizations across the world rely on EDI integration services.
 We know that to run a business and interact with trading partners, it is essential to exchange and process many documents on a daily business.
 Of course, paper-based methods or manual processes cannot accomplish these tasks effectively, and even if they could, it is time-consuming and involves higher chances of errors.
 Hence, EDI is an automated, faster, and more efficient electronic mode.

 In the world of EDI, the two most common standards used in varied industries are ANSI ASC X12 and EDIFACT.
-Both these EDI standards are used to send and receive business documents electronically between trading partners.
 Although both are quite similar, there are numerous differences between them as well, making them different.

 In this blog, we are going to understand these standards in detail and compare them based on various factors:

 Reach to Our EDI Experts and Synchronise Your Data Efficiently

 A Brief Introduction to EDI X12